hashkat/hashkat/docs/input.md

   true
 ```

-If *true* a simulation will produce two additional files in the output directory, *network.dat* and *network.gexf*. *network.dat* contains two columns, where the agents in the first column are following the agents in the second column. *network.gexf* is a file which can be used to visualize smulated networks on programs like [Gephi](http://gephi.github.io/).
+If *true* a network simulation will produce two additional files in the **output** directory, *network.dat* and *network.gexf*. *network.dat* shows every single follower that each agent has. *network.gexf* is a file which can be used to visualize simulated networks on programs like [Gephi](http://gephi.github.io/).

 #### Agent Stats